Alejandro Marqués: Juventus

-Loans
+Loan to Mirandés

 On 27 August 2021, Marqués returned to Spain after agreeing to a one-year loan deal with Mirandés in the second division.
-On 28 July 2022, he was loaned to Primeira Liga side Estoril.
+Despite being mainly a backup option to Sergio Camello, he still finished the season with ten goals.

 Estoril

+On 28 July 2022, Marqués was loaned to Primeira Liga side Estoril.
 On 27 July 2023, Estoril announced the permanent signing of Marqués on a three-year deal.

+Granada

+On 24 July 2026, free agent Marqués returned to Spain and its second division, after signing for Granada CF.

 International career

 While eligible to represent his native Venezuela, Marques was called-up to the Spain national under-19 team.
 He represented them at the 2019 UEFA European Under-19 Championship, scoring three goals in nine appearances, and helping his side win the title.
 On 25 May 2022, he was first called up by Venezuela.